Skip to content

 Rajat Mukherjee

 Rajat Mukherjee is an Indian director, best known for Tamil cinema.
 Rajat Mukherjee began their career in 2001.
-With 30 credits to their name and an average audience rating of 6.1, Rajat Mukherjee remains one of the most prolific and celebrated talents in the industry.
+With 30 credits to their name, Rajat Mukherjee remains one of the most prolific and celebrated talents in the industry.
 An emerging voice in Tamil cinema, Rajat Mukherjee is already attracting significant attention for their distinctive work.

 30+Known Credits